 The main difference between the symptoms of a cold and sinus infection is how long they linger.
 Dr. Bhattacharyya says cold sufferers typically have a runny nose for two to three days, followed by a stuffy nose for two to three days.
 After that, most people begin to feel better.
 A sinus infection will hang around for seven days or more.

 A fever may also signal a bacterial infection.
 As Lord can attest, sinus infections are sometimes accompanied by a low-grade fever, while colds typically are not.
-Other viruses (such as the flu) do cause fevers, however.
+Other viruses (such as the INVALID ARTICLE ID) do cause fevers, however.

 Another potentially helpful sign is the color of your nasal discharge.
 Unlike colds, which generally produce clear mucus, bacterial infections can produce greenish or yellow mucus.
 However, viruses sometimes produce colorful discharge as well, so this isnt considered a fail-safe test.